PlatosTwin/lt100/docs/index.markdown

 <h3 id="preamble" class="header-seps">Preamble</h3>
-I spent the summer of 2016—and 2017, 2018, and 2019—in Leadville, CO, working as an instructor at the Colorado Outward Bound School.
+I spent the summer of 2015—and 2016, 2017, 2018, and 2019—in Leadville, CO, working as an instructor at the Colorado Outward Bound School (COBS).
 It was then that I first learned of the Leadville Trail 100.
-By the time I started at COBS, the organization had been running the Outward Bound aid station at the LT100 for a number of years and drew heavily from its ranks to staff the aid station and stock a pool of volunteer pacers.
-Having spent all summer working in the mountains, I figured I was up to the challenge of pacing; that first year I accompanied a runner from Outward Bound to the finish, which is where the photo below is from.
-The experience was incredible, and in 2017 I was lucky enough to pace the same runner for that same stretch.
+By the time I started at COBS, the organization had been running the Outward Bound aid station for a number of years and drew heavily from its ranks to staff the aid station and stock a pool of volunteer pacers.
+Having spent all summer working in the mountains, I figured I was up to the challenge of pacing, and that first year I accompanied a runner from Outward Bound to Mayqueen.
+In both 2016 and 2017, I was lucky enough to pace from Outward Bound to the finish.
+(The photo below is from 2016.)

 ![Me, left, and the runner I paced, right, posing at the finish line.]({{"images/lt100_2016.jpg" | relative_url }})